 One year we had tons of fun ‘Tinseling’.
 We left a cute little box full of Christmas fun on friends’ doorsteps, rang the bell, and ran.
 This is great for friends you want to do something special for but don’t want them to feel awkward and like they need to reciprocate.

-Hazel threw an ‘Ugly Sweater Christmas Party’ at our house!
-It was so much fun that Zack decided he wanted to have a party too … minus the ugly sweaters.
+Justine threw an ‘Ugly Sweater Christmas Party’ at our house!
+It was so much fun that Jack decided he wanted to have a party too … minus the ugly sweaters.

 It’s YOUR turn!
 How do you fund Christmas?!